zeekus/textfiles/aws_howto_setup_parallelcluster.md

 source: https://www.hpcworkshops.com/03-hpc-aws-parallelcluster-workshop/07-logon-pc.html

-## 9. on the master node verify the cluster was built to specificaitons
+## 9. on the master node verify the cluster was built to specifications

 ```
 [ec2-user@ip-10-128-64-49 ~]$ sinfo